DSimonne/sixs/phdutils/README.md

 # Submodules presentation

-## bcdi
-Used for Bragg Coherent Diffraction Imaging

 ## binoculars
-Used for plotting and analysing binoculars data (CTRs, ...)
+Used to plot and analyse the output of `binoculars`

 ## sixs
-Used for handling sixs data
+Used to read SixS data

 ## xcat
-Used for mass spectrometer data analysis and plotting
+Used for mass spectrometer data analysis (specific to RGA used at SixS) and plotting

 ## analysis
-Used for ctr data analysis
+Used for Crystal Truncation Rods (CTR) analysis